juju/docs/src/en/config-LXD.md

  - Ubuntu 15.10 (Wily) or Ubuntu 16.04 LTS (Xenial) is needed.

- - The LXD stable PPA is need on Ubuntu 15.10 (Wily).
+ - The LXD stable PPA is needed on Ubuntu 15.10 (Wily).

  - The Juju devel PPA (may change) is needed.